dotmaster/NodeBase/README.md

 ### Best practices

-- always install an @on 'error' handler
+- always install an @on 'error' handler at constructor time
 - use @error(message, type, other, args)
 - use an _error(message, type, args) function in your class for consistent error handling and
 - emit errors with a message, type, and data field